2024 United States presidential election in Tennessee: Montgomery County

 Montgomery County, home to Clarksville and Fort Campbell, voted comfortably for Donald Trump, who received 58.5% of the vote.
 The county has not supported a Democratic presidential candidate since Bill Clinton in 1996.

 Clarksville’s urban core, including its diverse neighborhoods and precincts, showed competitive support for Kamala Harris.
 However, other precincts outside the urban core offset that Democratic strength, helping Trump carry the city by a 6.2% margin, an improvement from his narrow 0.4% margin in 2020.
-Most of the rural and suburban precincts outside Clarksville, such as Cunningham, Palmyra, Port Royal, and Sango, voted overwhelmingly for Trump, contributing to his comfortable overall lead in the county.
+Most of the rural and suburban areas of the county, such as Cunningham, Palmyra, Port Royal, Sango, and Southside voted overwhelmingly for Trump, contributing to his comfortable overall lead in the county.